2025 economic trends impacting the auto industry outlook

 Check out these additional resources

-The auto industry weathered a volatile environment in recent years but has settled into a positive trend in 2024.
-While challenges remain from higher interest rates and supply chain disruptions, the outlook for sales is upbeat and the industry is prepared to adapt to changing consumer preferences in coming years.
 Stay up-to-date with timely data and commentary from our Nationwide economics team on financial markets, consumer activity, inflation and more.
-You can also subscribe to our weekly Nationwide Market Insights podcast.
+You can also subscribe to our weekly Economic Insights by Nationwide podcast.

 Find us however you listen below.